kbroman/simple_site/pages/project_site.md

 [instructions for making an independent site](independent_site.html), with just a few modifications.

-Go to your local repository and create a `gh-pages` branch and then switch to that new branch.
+Go to your local repository and create and switch to an &ldquo;oprhan&rdquo; `gh-pages` branch.
+(It's an &ldquo;oprhan&rdquo;
+branch because it won't contain the whole history of your project.

     cd my_repo
-    git branch gh-pages
-    git checkout gh-pages
+    git checkout --orphan gh-pages

-Remove _everything_, and then commit having removed everything.
+Remove _everything_.

-    git rm -r .
+    git rm -rf .
-    git commit -m "Remove everything from gh-pages"

 Now go back one directory and clone
 [the present repository](http://github.com/kbroman/simple_site).